 Empire of pain

 Patrick Radden Keefe, born in 1976, is an award-winning investigative journalist for The New Yorker magazine.
 He studied at Columbia University, Yale Law School, Cambridge University, and the London School of Economics.
-His books are major bestsellers and have won numerous awards.
+His books are bestsellers and have won numerous awards.
 Keefe lives with his family in New York.

 In the framework of the International Science Festival - Geist Heidelberg